 Channel 5 Call The Bailiffs - Time To Pay Up, Episode 1

-Last week we saw our team on this fantastic tv show we couldn’t help but feel proud of each and every one of them.
+On Channel 5 tv show (Call the Bailiffs Time to Pay) last week we saw our team on the fantastic .
+We couldn’t help but feel proud of each and every one of them.
 They really are some of the most professional, thorough, empathetic and patient Specialist Enforcement Agent/High Court Enforcement Officers that you could ever wish to not have to meet.

 Interested in how we got involved in doing a TV show?
 Click here to find out.